Recommended Boxing Gloves For Beginners

 Women’s boxing gloves are generally around 10oz to 12 oz.

-See below for more specific information on our glove weight and hand size comparison chart.
+See below for more specific information on the glove weight and hand size comparison table.

 How To Choose The Right Size Gloves